Best Friend, Soulmate: Why Dating Your Best Friend Might Be A Good Idea

 You Have A Solid Foundation

-Dating your best friend is a great idea because if you think about it, a relationship built on the foundation of a solid friendship can be a true gift.
+Dating your best friend may be a great idea because if you think about it, a relationship built on the foundation of a solid friendship can be a true gift.
 It’s true that, oftentimes, the foundation that you build in a friendship differs from that of a relationship.
 They do have similarities, though.
 For example, you would want to trust and be open with a friend just like you would a partner.
 While stepping into other forms of intimacy could be new, other things may already be there.
 You have memories together, and you may have helped each other through difficult life experiences or transitions already.
 You might’ve even grown up together, graduated high school or college around the same time, or had similar experiences with the other person by your side, depending on how long you’ve known each other.
-You might know each other’s family, and they might know you.
-All in all, you have a history, plus the chances of marrying your best friend and lasting forever is a big possibility.
+You might know their family, and they might know yours.
+All in all, you have a history.
+There's a great chance that your solid foundation with each other will result in a long-lasting partnership.

 You Know What To Expect

 Too often, you get into a relationship with someone only to realize they are not who you believed them to be.
 Though it’s sad to say it, some people act out of character to establish a relationship but fail to keep up the façade once they’re together.
 When you date your best friend, it’s possible that you’re eliminating some of the guesswork as far as what they’re like in romantic partnerships, though this can’t be said for sure.
 You could’ve seen one another through multiple other partnerships and breakups or separations, and as best friends, you might’ve turned to each other during these relationships for support.
 That means that, in some ways, you know how the other person’s heart works.
 They may have opened up to you about something that made them feel misunderstood, appreciated or unappreciated, and so on.
 This means that you probably have real insight into how to love them, and they may have some insight into how to love you, too.